 - Description of components, accessories, other medical devices, and other products that are not medical devices, which are intended to be used in combination with the device.
 The 510k number should identify each component/accessory that was part of a previous submission.
 Any component(s)/accessory(s) that have not received prior clearance should also be identified.
 Sometimes a side-by-side table for USA and EU markets is needed for accessories where different accessories are used in different markets.
 This section of the document is intended to address section 12a, b, and c of the refusal to accept (RTA) checklist.

 - Description or a complete list of the various configurations/variants of the device that will be available

 - General description of the key functional elements, formulation, composition, and functionality—including labeled pictorial representations (e.g., diagrams, photographs, and drawings)

 - Raw materials incorporated into key functional elements and those making direct contact with the human body or indirect contact with the body

 - Technical Specifications of the device and any variants and accessories that would typically appear in the product specification made available to the user, e.g., in brochures, catalogues and the like.

 - Reference to similar and previous generations of the device.
-It is important to make sure these devices are included in the clinical evaluation report and if you are submitting a 510k submission you want to make sure that any devices are registered and listed with the US FDA in the same product category.
+It is important to make sure these devices are included in the clinical evaluation report.
+If you are submitting a 510k submission, you want to make sure that any devices are registered and listed with the US FDA in the same product category.
 For a device with multiple predicates, it may be necessary to create a table that organizes the “similar” devices by intended use and technological characteristics.